BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/yr-weather.md

 ---
-title: Yr-Weather
+title: Yr Weather
-description: How to install and configure Yr-Weather for Blade Icons.
+description: How to install and configure Yr Weather for Blade Icons.
-breadcrumbs: [Documentation, Families, Yr-Weather]
+breadcrumbs: [Documentation, Families, Yr Weather]
 ---

 ## Installation